wei-qi-home/wei-qi-home.github.io/_pages/about.md

 For Prospective Postdocs/Students:
 ---
-Please send an email to me if you are interested in working with me.  ​
+Prospective postdocs and PhD/master/undergraduate students who are interested in doing theoretical or applied research on operations research and AI are welcome to email me with your CV.
+Students that are self-motivated and with good academic record are preferred.

 Contact Info:  ​​
 ---